How Do I Add a 2GIG TS1 Keypad On a 2GIG Go!Control?

 3. Configure the settings.
 As you configure the settings, remember that you will use the left and right arrows to scroll between available options.
 You will use the down arrow to move on to the next setting.
 If you make a mistake, you can use the up arrow to return to the previous option.

 First choose the keypad slot you want to work with.
 There are four keypad slots available.
+Set a "1" for the keypad slot you want to enable.

 Then choose the Equipment Code.
 You will select (1059) 2GIG-TS1 Wireless Touchscreen Keypad.